Hi, I'm Jon Earle, a writer and radio producer in New York City.

 I help foreign media cover Russia.
 I was a translator/fixer/researcher on several stories by HBO’s “Real Sports With Bryant Gumbel,” including “Putin’s Olympics,” which was nominated for a Sports Emmy.
 During the Winter Olympics in Sochi, I was one of two Russia experts on NBC’s research team.
 In addition to writing 300+ bylined stories for The Moscow Times, where I was a reporter for several years, I also published pieces about dead Romanovs and Soviet hockey in The Wall Street Journal.

 I write tight, compelling copy for companies and individuals that have something to say.
-I’ve written walking tours of New York City, press releases for a graphics studio, catchy copy for a drug-delivery app, and texts for several websites.
-I’ve also ghostwritten a magazine op-ed and done brand communication for a dating app.
-I helped the insanely talented Anton & Irene structure an upcoming multimedia story about cohousing.
+I’ve written walking tours of New York City, press releases for a graphics studio, catchy copy for a drug-delivery app, a magazine op-ed, a report for a trade group, and several corporate websites.